US home sales fell 0.7 percent, 4th straight monthly decline

 The National Association of Realtors said Wednesday that homes sold last month at a seasonally adjusted annual pace of 5.34 million.
 Home sales have fallen 1.5 percent during the past 12 months.

 The U.S. housing market is hurt by a widening wealth gap, as inventories of lower-priced homes remain tight.
 Sales of single-family houses worth more than $500,000 have jumped in the past year, led by a 16.2 percent surge in sales of houses valued at more than $1 million.

 But homes priced between $100,000 and $250,000 — a level the middle class can afford — have barely budged, while sales of homes for less than $100,000 have plunged 10.6 percent from a year ago.
+There is a shortage of these more affordable homes on the market because existing owners lack the funding to upgrade to a more expensive property.

 Most Read Business Stories